 I have to say the ‘outdoor’ bathroom was very disappointing in Nanuya.
 It was very basic and not very aesthetically pleasing, plus it wasn’t really outside it just had no roof.

 Out of the 4 Fijian resorts we stayed in, Nanuya was the only one which didn’t enforce a set meal plan budgeting system.
-At first I thought this was a good thing, however, I will say that their menu prices are quite high – so this is definitely something for you to take into consideration before you book.
+At first I thought this was a good thing, however, I will say that their menu prices are quite high – which is definitely something for you to take into consideration before you book.

 When we visited, there was also the option to eat at a pizza bar, however, this appears to no longer be an option on their website.
 The pizza bar was really isolated at the other end of the resort and it didn’t even really seem open when we were there – but was a nice cheaper option to have.
 We also met the only other mid-twenty-year-old couple at this pizza bar!

 We dined in the restaurant on the second evening and it was fabulous food, with an even better wine offering.
 It was relatively formal dining but there was still a good, buzzing atmosphere and we thoroughly enjoyed the experience.